 - If a drip starts to set before you can wipe it, scrub it with a wet rag.
 You’ll remove your whitewash from that stone but it’s no big deal to touch up one or two stones.

 - If you feel like you’ve applied too much paint in an area, you can also wipe this with a wet rag or mist with water and wipe.
-Beauty of water-based paint!
+The beauty of water-based paint!

-- If you want the end result to be white stone, you can adjust the equal parts mixture to a ratio of more paint and less water.
-Don’t leave out water altogether though…you may end up with stones that look painted, not natural.
+- If you want the end result to be white stone, you can adjust the equal part paint mixture to a higher ratio of paint and less water.
+Don’t leave out the water altogether though—you may end up with painted stones that look a solid color, but not natural.

 - If you have a large area and a partner, assign one person to paint and the other to dab so the look will stay consistent.